Syed-rzv/CrisisLens-Submission/README.md

 **Port 3306 or 5000 already in use:**
 Stop any local MySQL services, or modify port mappings in `docker-compose.yml`.

+**Doing a hard refresh with ctrl + shift + R will clear any browser cache in case of issues with multiple re-runs**

 ## Expected Timings

 **First-Time Setup:**